 Optimizing Heroku Connect Performance

+Sync performance varies widely from one connection to another.
+The best way to determine performance is testing with a production Salesforce org and a production database plan.
 This article shows how to optimize Heroku Connect sync speed.
 To improve the performance of your Connect instance, follow these tips for Heroku Connect, Heroku Postgres, and Salesforce.

 This article assumes that you understand Heroku Connect basics.
 If you’re just getting started with Heroku Connect, see the main Heroku Connect page.

-Use the Salesforce Bulk API for large datasets
+Use the Salesforce Bulk API for Large Datasets

 Heroku Connect uses the Salesforce Bulk API or the Salesforce SOAP API.
 The Bulk API is faster for larger datasets.